Téa Mutonji: Themes

 In an interview with CityNews, Mutonji stated that she writes from an "activist lens".

 Mutonji describes that being called pretty is not a compliment.
 It is offensive because it prioritizes women’s physical appearance and overshadows every other attribute a woman can be.
 Instead, Mutonji describes a shift that is happening where women demand that their character is looked at first.

 Accolades

-Mutonji has received several major awards for her work, including: